-- The Renewables Opportunity: Improving economics in wind and solar power continue to remain a growth driver for the overall sector; companies are only now beginning to incorporate renewables into their capex plans, allowing them to earn a regulated rate of return on their renewable investments. - Predictable cash flow and earnings: Utilities are by nature a defensive sector and those companies with regulated or quasiregulated (renewables) businesses generate long-duration cash flows and predictable rate base earnings; in addition to providing stable dividends even in periods of uncertainty, growth in renewables should help drive earnings above the sector's historical 3%-5% growth rate. - More favorable interest rate environment provides relief: Rapidly rising rates increased utilities' cost of capital in the near-term, but the beginning of the Fed rate cut cycle should continue to be a tailwind. - Policy tailwinds: the Inflation Reduction Act (IRA) contains many provisions that are supportive of renewables development over the next decade as the US aims to lower carbon emissions and should help to sustain dividend growth.
+- The renewables opportunity: improving economics in wind and solar power continue to remain a growth driver for the overall sector; companies are only now beginning to incorporate renewables into their capex plans, allowing them to earn a regulated rate of return on their renewable investments. - Predictable cash flow and earnings: Utilities are by nature a defensive sector and those companies with regulated or quasiregulated (renewables) businesses generate long-duration cash flows and predictable rate base earnings; in addition to providing stable dividends even in periods of uncertainty, growth in renewables should help drive earnings above the sector's historical 3%-5% growth rate. - More favorable interest rate environment provides relief: rapidly rising rates increased utilities' cost of capital in the near-term, but the beginning of the Fed rate cut cycle should continue to be tailwinds. - Policy tailwinds: the Inflation Reduction Act (IRA) contains many provisions that are supportive of renewables development over the next decade as the US aims to lower carbon emissions and should help to sustain dividend growth.

-- Regulated Utilities companies operating in favorable regulatory environments and geographies, with above-average projected earnings and/or dividend growth driven by regulatory rate-base investment. - Renewable Electricity the energy transition is driving ongoing investment and usage of renewables and should continue to provide unique investment opportunities over the long-term. - Water Utilities a focus on improving water quality, as well as pipeline replacement and maintenance, provides 10 years of transparency into spending and income plans. - Midstream Energy specifically companies with exposure to natural gas, a critical bridge fuel. - Communications Infrastructure tower operators provide critical infrastructure and strong free cash-flow generation due to multi-year contracts; data centers are well-positioned to benefit from generative AI, as well as increased pricing power driven by specialization.
+- Regulated Utilities companies operating in favorable regulatory environments and geographies, with above-average projected earnings and/or dividend growth driven by regulatory rate-base investment. - Renewable Electricity the energy transition is driving ongoing investment and usage of renewables and should continue to provide unique investment opportunities over the long-term. - Midstream Energy specifically companies with exposure to natural gas, a critical bridge fuel.